debanjanbasu/afr-lifestyle/README.md

 This project was generated with [universal-cli](https://github.com/devCrossNet/universal-cli) version 1.0.0-alpha.universal.3.

 ## Development server

+First ensure that you have universal-cli and a few other optional installed globally.
+Run `npm i -g universal-cli webpack rxjs node-gyp` .

 Run `ung serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding